pkarsy/AutomaticSchoolBellTimer/README.md

 - When connected, click Visit Device.
   Write down the IP address.It is something like 192.168.1.xx for home routers.
 This is the web page of the tasmota system.
 It is accessible from the LAN.

-- **From now on we are working from the browser.
-We will use a serial connection, only when we want to change Wifi.**
+- **From now on we are working from the browser using the IP address.
+We will only need a serial connection(USB cable) again, when we want to change Wifi.**

 - Set the TimeZone/Dayligtht settings.
   Go to [Tasmota Timezone Table](https://tasmota.github.io/docs/Timezone-Table/).
 Copy the necessary line and execute it in Tools → Console.
 (NOT berry console).